 On top of this, when California had a massive budgetary surplus, the people spent it left and right, saving none for an economic downturn.
 Should I laugh or cry?
-My kids, as toddlers, had a better sense of frugality than many adults these days.
-I can only guess that this is due to the habits ‘taught’ in an extremely affluent culture like ours.
+My kids, as toddlers, had a better sense of economy than many adults these days.
+I guess this is due to the practices affluent culture like ours model.
 It was different in the old pre-capitalist days of famine and serious want.
 Back then, people were motivated to save surpluses.

-This is yet another example, if one were needed, of our core animal nature.
+This is yet another example of our core animal nature.
 We are irrational and emotional just like every other creature on earth.
-We would like to have it both ways; we like to have our cake and eat it too.
+We want to have it both ways.
+We want to have our cake and eat it too.
 Chapter 70 speaks to our irrational predicament:

 I think most people do understand that one must pay for what one gets.
 It is common sense, right?
 Yet, the urge to get something for nothing is irresistible (1).
-Credit cards and the rest impart a sense of ‘free’ because you get your desires met immediately and can put payment off to some ‘distant’ future.
+Credit imparts a sense of ‘free’ because you get your desires met immediately and can put payment off to some distant future.
 Free is one of the most emotionally enticing words we use.
 Free is also illusionary!
 Capitalism, because it is based on growth rather than conservation, probably ties into all of this.
 And, continuous growth, like ‘free’, is an illusion.
-Natural processes obey the laws of balance: ‘growth’ followed by decay and ‘free’ followed by payment.
+Natural processes obey the laws of balance: growth followed by decay and ‘free’ followed by payment.